mojosoeun/SoundVisualizer/README.md

 # SoundVisualizer
-> Enjoy music with eyes!
+> Enjoy the music with your eyes!

 ![](public/sound-visualizer.png)